dib-lab/MQF/README.md

   - MQF supports counting and removing items.
 MQF uses variable size counters; therefore, It is memory efficient when count data that follows zipfian distribution where most the items occur once or twice but few items can happen in very high counts..
   - MQF has lower bits per element than Bloom filter and Count-min sketches ([Ref](https://www3.cs.stonybrook.edu/~ppandey/files/p775-pandey.pdf)).
   - MQF  has good data locality which makes it efficient when running on secondary storage.
-  - MQF supports add/remove tags for the item.
+  - MQF supports add/remove labels for the item.
   - MQF can be iterated to get the items and counts inserted in the filter.
   - MQF supports merging function.
 Two or more filters can be merged into one filter.
   - MQF can be resized to bigger/ smaller filter.